vbrgit/nma-research-group/content/publication/kindelan-2022467/index.md

   a new algorithm to cluster nodes in regions of steep changes in the function.
 It is a repulsion-based algorithm with a non-uniform distribution of electrical charges.
-  We show that, using node clustering, the accuracy of the method can be significantly improved. © 2022 M. Kindelan et al.
+  We show that, using node clustering, the accuracy of the method can be significantly improved. © 2022 Kindelan et al.

 # Summary.
 An optional shortened abstract.
 summary: ''